 Krizevac will give you the visa from necessary to obtain your visa at the airport, when you land in Malawi.
-If you live in London (or in another city with a Malaian Comission or Embassy) you may prefer to get your visa in advance, please let Krizevac know if this is the case.
+If you live in London (or in another city with a Malawian Commission or Embassy) you may prefer to get your visa in advance, please let Krizevac know if this is the case.

-Tourist visa's cost \$75 payable in US dollars cash at the airport.
-It is the volunteer's responsibility to get this cash.
-Krizevac will reimburse to the volunteers bank account.
+Tourist visas cost \$75 payable in US dollars cash at the airport, Krizevac covers this cost.

-About one week prior to your departure you will receive an email with very detailed travel instructions.
+About one week prior to your departure you will receive an email with very detailed travel and arrival instructions.